Brand Names: Zoladex

 Goserelin is a man-made form of a hormone that regulates many processes in the body.
 Goserelin overstimulates the body's own production of certain hormones, which causes that production to shut down temporarily.

-Goserelin may also be used for other purposes not listed in this medication guide.
+Goserelin implant may also be used for purposes not listed in this medication guide.

 What are the possible side effects of goserelin (Zoladex)?